Mevin-JR/Minecraft-Server-Basics/README.md

    * The server address/IP is in the "Forwarding" line, for example in this case the server IP is `0.tcp.in.ngrok.io:10956`
    * Share this IP (along with its port) to other users to let them join your server
    * I recommend turning server whitelist **on** when using ngrok

+### Setting up the Minecraft server

+Now lets get into setting up your actual Minecraft server.